Spending too much time looking for blank values in your analytical general ledger?

 Ready to save time?
 Check out the report below.
 It’s a fabulous tool you can use to identify those journal transactions that are unallocated / blank.

-The report code is NONIMPUT and the report name, depending on the Enterprise Management version you have, is Entries not Posted or Unallocated Entries.
+The report code is NONIMPUT and the report name, depending on the Sage X3 version you have, is Entries not Posted or Unallocated Entries.
 To run the report, follow the steps below.

 - From your main menu select: Printouts(Reports) / Reports.